Dat governance creates the frame in which data management operates. Data governance rules are the first part of this frame.

 - Coordination of functioning and effective data management.

 In my understanding, a framework is a structure in which data management operates.
-To operate properly, two key components of the structure are required: rules and roles.
+To operate properly, two key components of the structure are required: data governance rules and roles.
 The set of rules and roles should match the specification of the data management capability as described above.

 Decision 3.
 The set of data management rules depends on the business level.

-Rules specify the way things should be done.
+Data governance rules specify the way things should be done.
 There are different types of rules applicable to data management operations.
 They vary depending on the organizational level of business: strategic, tactical, operational.
 An example of rules can be seen in Figure 1.